hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 You can monitor the server restart state and continue the configuration when it reaches the `FinishedPost` state, and the `vMainDeviceDiscoveryComplete` device discovery state.
 More details about monitoring server state is described in this [article](https://developer.hpe.com/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme/).

-The server state can be retrieved with
+The server state can be retrieved with:

 ```markdown
 ilorest serverstate
 ```

-The device discovery state can be obtained with the following commands
+The device discovery state can be obtained with the following commands:

 ```markdown
 ilorest select ComputerSystem. --refresh
 ilorest get Oem/Hpe/DeviceDiscoveryComplete/DeviceDiscovery --json
 ```

-After restarting the server, you can verify that the settings have taken effect using the BIOS menus as shown in Figure 1 or using the commands
+After restarting the server, you can verify that the settings have taken effect using the BIOS menus as shown in Figure 1 or using the commands:

 ```
 ilorest select Bios. --refresh